coryshain/cdr/docs/source/irftree.rst

   - **IRF composition**: convolving multiple IRF with each other in a hierarchical fashion
   - **Parameter tying**: sharing a single IRF or coefficient across multiple portions of the model

+Note that these components cannot be cleanly factorized in CDRNN, so CDRNN "trees" are flat.
+The remainder of this page applies only to CDR.

 Factorization
 -------------